 Furthermore, WVDED will strongly recommend that applicants meet or exceed any resiliency-related recommendations developed by the Federal, State, and Local agencies.
-To accomplish this, projects demonstrating resiliency and scalability, as defined by WVDED, may have their average grant cost per targeted location, defined in the rubric provided in Annex A.1, reduced for the purposes of evaluation by up to \$2,000.
-See the complete rubric in Annex A.1 and relevant scoring criteria in Annex A.3 for more details.
+To accomplish this, priority projects demonstrating resiliency and scalability, as defined by WVDED, may earn points through the secondary Resiliency and Scalalibty criterion, defined and discussed in the rubric provided in Annex A.1.